-When you make a booking, request a brochure or sign up for our e mail updates then we will securely store your contact details in order to contact you with details of products and services we think you might be interested in.
-We may pass your contact details to our UK sister companies, which are listed above, so that they may contact you with details of the products and services that they offer - please see Who We Are but we undertake not to pass them to any other third parties for marketing purposes.
+When you make a booking, request a brochure or sign up for our email updates then we will securely store your contact details in order to contact you with details of products and services we think you might be interested in.
+Archers Tours Limited is a wholly owned subsidiary of Cosmos Tours Limited.
+We may pass your contact details to our Cosmos UK group of companies, which are listed above, so that they may contact you with details of the products and services that they offer - please see Who We Are but we undertake not to pass them to any other third parties for marketing purposes.

 Please note: although we are in business to sell holidays, we are also mindful of your privacy.
 Wherever possible we will endeavour to keep our communications interesting and relevant to you and we also undertake not to bombard you with literature!
 You may receive communications from us and our sister companies by mail, telephone, e-mail / or SMS (text message).